Tuesday, March 19, 2019

 According to the child's mother, who's in the entertainment business, the child has a neuro-psychiatric diagnosis, explained by heritage (from the mother) and by culture - the conflict between the parents.
 A book about the outcome of the parent's conflict was published in parallel with the child's appearance outside the Swedish parliament (Ernman & Thunberg, 2018).
 In the book, besides attributing the family's situation on the child's school and the state of the planet, the mother sends her regards to a former Swedish weather forecaster who years ago turned climate pundit, and who himself has gone into politics with a Marxist agenda.
 The child has also revealed she has replaced real food with a vegan alternative.

-The story caught attraction, and many people bought into the story, attacking those who criticized the child's action.
+The story caught attraction, and many people bought into it, attacking those who criticized the child's action.
 The campaign is very cleverly designed, but likely comes with a cost for many others.

 Sperber et al (2010) propose Epistemic Vigilance - to be not only suspicious about any message, but also try to find out why a message is sent: